hugomyb/mytodo/README.md

 # Introduction

-This web app built with a CLEAN stack (CLoudant NoSQL DB, Express, Angular and Node.js) is ready to be deployed on ICP (IBM Cloud Platform).
+This web app built with a CLEAN stack (CLoudant NoSQL DB, Express, Angular and Node.js) is ready to be deployed on ICP (IBM Cloud Platform)

 ![Todo](./images/screenshot.png)